sparcopen/infrastructure/_posts/2020-06-17-emerging-concerns-the-bigger-deal.md

 date: 2020-06-17 09:00:00
 ---

-Finally, in December 2019, the Dutch press received leaked detailed information on a deal that Elsevier was about to sign with Dutch academic and research consortia.[^11] The general terms of the deal included a zero increase in total spending for access to subscriptions and on publishing articles in open access, in exchange for the broad adoption of Elsevier’s data analytics tools in Dutch universities.
+Finally, in December 2019, the [Dutch press received leaked detailed information on a deal that Elsevier was about to sign with Dutch academic and research consortia](https://www.scienceguide.nl/2019/11/leaked-document-on-elsevier-negotiations-sparks-controversy/).
+The general terms of the deal included a zero increase in total spending for access to subscriptions and on publishing articles in open access, in exchange for the broad adoption of Elsevier’s data analytics tools in Dutch universities.
 A few days later, a framework agreement was signed, with the final agreement signed at the end of May 2020.
 Although the full financial terms and conditions are not known, we have no reason to doubt the general terms highlighted in the press leaks.
 This raises several concerns:

 1. **Linking publishing and data contracts is deeply problematic.** It is easy to understand why Elsevier would like to bundle publishing and data contracts.
 Elsevier is under pressure from the academic community to lower its future revenue growth from journals.
 In addition, while the transition to open access may prove less disruptive than feared, there is still uncertainty over both the endgame of this transition and the complexity of managing a protracted transition phase.
 Contracts like this provide some degree of “insurance” from the risks posed by these issues.